 On the day I was here, the water was really high and unwadable.
 This river is massive!
-It’s very wide and the perfect place for a new fly guy like myself to get some good practice.
+It’s very wide and the perfect place for a new fly guy like me to get some good practice.
 Unfortunately, this was not to be in April as the water was fast and deep on the day I was there.
 The banks next to the walking trail are a little steep and drop off into the river, so it’s not possible to really fish this well from the bank.
 Even if I could have cast, whatever I threw out would have washed away.

 So, I chalked this up to a recon and packed it in.

-This section is in the middle of a built up area, but you cannot see any houses from the river.
+This section is in the middle of a built-up area, but you cannot see any houses from the river.
 Other than the nice running trail, this place could have been in the middle of nowhere.
-The trail makes a good high speed avenue of approach to get to where you want to fish – if you have a bike, you might want to ride it in.
+The trail makes a good high-speed avenue of approach to get to where you want to fish – if you have a bike, you might want to ride it in.
 Since the water was so high on my day, there was no structure visible to target, but I assume this exists.
 The comment on the MD DNR site proves I was there on a strange day:

 “The river is low in gradient, shallow and rocky with scattered deep pools and sandy runs.
 The many boulders provide pocket water that provide excellent habitat for the stocked trout and smallmouth bass.”